songair/songair.github.io/_posts/2021-12-24-use-component-in-vue-js.md

-(`props`), which are the fields passed from the main page when creating the component; the `data` fields that are present during the lifecycle of the component; the methods that are used for operating the template, such as loading resources from the backend via RESTful APIs, methods for displaying or hidding certains blocks, etc.
+(`props`), which are the fields passed from the main page when creating the component; the `data` fields that are present during the lifecycle of the component; the methods that are used for operating the template, such as loading resources from the backend via RESTful APIs, methods for displaying or hiding certain blocks, etc.

 ```html
 <template>